 The first group of riders to use Arc launched in fall 2021 as students at post-secondary institutions participating in U-Pass became the first eligible group to use the new system.

-When launched, this pilot will include the first group of riders to be eligible to use the full Arc system.
-They will put money into an online Arc account that is linked to the Arc card, and then they tap on/tap off buses and LRT stations as they ride anywhere in all 7 participating regions.
+On January 1, 2022, a select group of regular adult fare riders began to use the Arc system as part of the pilot test.
+Riders put money into an online Arc account that is linked to an Arc card, and they tap on/tap off buses and LRT stations as they ride anywhere in all seven participating regions.

-Using Arc is voluntary and other riders can continue to pay for transit with monthly passes, paper tickets or cash.
+At this time, unless you are a part of the Arc pilot group, all other riders can continue to pay for transit with monthly passes, paper tickets or cash.

 The Arc program will be expanded to include: